-Saint of the Day – 2 May – St Athanasius (c295-373) – Father and Doctor of the Church – “Father of Orthodoxy”.
-St Athanasius, Bishop of Alexandria and a great defender of the orthodox faith, throughout his life opposed the Arian heresy.
+Saint of the Day – 2 May – St Athanasius (c295-373) –Confessor, Bishop of Alexandria, Father and Doctor of the Church – “Father of Orthodoxy”.
+St Athanasius, Great Defender of the orthodox faith, throughout his life opposed the Arian heresy.
 By denying the Godhead of the Word, the Arians turned Christ into a mere man, only higher in grace than others in the eyes of God.
 St Athanasius took part in the Council of Nicea in 325 and until the end remained a champion of the faith, as it was defined by the Council.
-In him the Church venerates one of her great Doctors.
-He was subjected to persecutions for upholding the true teaching concerning the person of Christ and was sent into exile from his see no less than five times.
-He died at Alexandria in 373 after an episcopate of forty-six years.
+In him, the Church venerates one of her Great Fathers and Doctors.
+He was subjected to persecutions for upholding the true teaching concerning the person of Christ and was sent into exile from his See no less than five times.
+He died at Alexandria in 373 after an Episcopate of forty-six years.

 What Did St. Athanasius Write? – Among several works, St Athanasius’ two most important apologetics-related books are On the Incarnation and Letters of St Athanasius Concerning the Holy Spirit.
 The first book has become a theological classic in which Athanasius explains and defends the doctrine of the Incarnation (Jesus was God in human flesh).
 In the second work, he both critiques the heretical view that the Holy Spirit is a mere creature and sets forth the orthodox view that the Spirit of God is a full divine person like the Father and the Son.